Skip to content

 Location of the bridge

-The location of the bridge that's been removed is indicated on the map below (ringed in red).
-It was located a short distance from the National Trust's car park in Stiffkey.
+The location of the bridge is indicated on the map below (ringed in red).
+It is located a short distance from the National Trust's car park in Stiffkey.

 Map of Stiffkey saltmarshes with a red ring around the bridge that has been removed